Normal poops… rarer than unicorn poop?

 A 2004 study in elderly people found a reduction in risk of death by up to 8% for every 20 g increase in legumes eaten.

-Legumes are a great source of protein, minerals, B vitamins and folate, as well as fibre.
+Legumes area great source of protein, minerals, B vitamins and folate, as well as fibre.
+Find out more in this blog.

 Choose from chickpeas, beans, lentils, tofu and peanuts.
 If you are following a low FODMAP diet, choose drained, canned legumes to reduce the FODMAP content.

-Add to soups, stews, stir-fries, salads and dips.
+Add to soups, stews, noodle dishes, salads and dips.

 • Daily Gut Health Boost helps with regularity